gerardPlanella/LSPE-EGNN/blogpost.md

 As we observe in the above equations, it becomes apparent that the only deviations from the original MPNN equations are the addition of a positional representation update as seen in the last equation above, and the concatenation of these trainable PEs with the node structural features as seen in the first equation above.

+### Topological Approaches

+No explicit topological properties have been used in all the aforementioned techniques, where relational structure about the system in a higher dimensional space could be encoded.
+The Graph Substructure Network (GSN) [ Bouritsas et al., 2022] is considered to be one of the earlier methods that incorporated topology into its architecture, which laid the foundation for many subsequent research papers on topological deep learning [Papillon et al., 2023 ].
+GSN enhanced the message- passing scheme with structural features extracted by (sub-)graph isomorphism.
+Furthermore, a novel message-passing procedure was introduced [ Bodnar et al., 2021] that focuses on the ”lifting” map of induced cycles within a graph.
+This enables the network to distinguish between rings within atoms on molecular datasets more easily, increasing its expressivity beyond that of the WL test.
+Finally, E(n) equivariant Message Passing Simplicial Networks [ Eijkelboom et al., 2023] have combined geometric and topological graph approaches in their architecture.
+They re-formulated the original EGNN [Satorras et al., 2021] to enable learning of features on simplicial complexes.
+The approach involves lifting the map and including information about the relative positions of communicating simplices in the message-passing formulation, demonstrating the potential to obtain SOTA for approaches that combine topology and geometry.

 ## Novel Contribution